 When Aasia and Waseem graduated, they had a plan.
-A well though out career plan, filled with objectives and deadlines and goals.
+A well thought out career plan, filled with objectives and deadlines and goals.
 Waseem would use his visual arts degree and Aasia would use her journalism degree to start up their very own media company.
 Of course, even they knew they had to gain experience elsewhere before attempting to create their own company.
 And so that is exactly what they did the moment they graduated.

 But they weren’t the only ones who grew up and moved on with their lives.
 The friends that Waseem and Aasia both shared had plans of their own.
 Some got married immediately, others got jobs and were successful, but a few moved away.
 One of those adventurous few was Amaan Amra.

 It was one of the hardest goodbyes Waseem ever had to say.
-Amaan had decided to move to Australia to further his studies, and to say that Sydney was far would be the understatement of the year.
+Amaan had decided to move to Australia to further his studies and to say that Sydney was far would be the understatement of the year.
 Flights weren’t cheap either and Waseem found himself seeing his best friend every few years.
 It was heartbreaking and, at the time, Aasia knew it.

-She would go out of her way to try and keep her husband cheery, and for the most part he was.
-But when soccer games, weddings and group dinners came around with Amaan not in attendance, Waseem felt the absence of his friend.
+She would go out of her way to try and keep her husband cheery, and for the most part, he was.
+But when soccer games, weddings and group dinners came around with Amaan, not in attendance, Waseem felt the absence of his friend.
 But Amaan was a true gem.
 When Aasia passed away, he was on the first flight home and was at his best friend’s beck and call day and night.
 It was a test of true friendship and Amaan passed with flying colours.
-In the process he also became a complimentary uncle to Hasana, alongside her real uncle Ishaaq.
+In the process, he also became a complimentary uncle to Hasana, alongside her real uncle Ishaaq.

 Ishaaq Ahmed was Waseem’s older brother.
 Separated by seven years, the duo had little in common.
 Where Waseem was outgoing and loud Ishaaq was a timid introvert.
 Where the former preferred living freely and enjoyed the arts, the latter liked stability and dealing with numbers.
 Yet even though they were chalk and cheese, they loved each other very much.